Blue Wedding Themes That Go Way Beyond Something Borrowed Something Blue

 Statement Blue Arch

-If you want blue to feel dramatic, placing it at the ceremony focal point creates instant impact without spreading color everywhere.
+If you want drama, put your blue at the ceremony altar.
+This creates instant impact and gives you that wow moment without spreading color everywhere else.

 Modern Barn Runner